wp-plugins/gold-price-live/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily post the spot price of gold on your Wordpress blog using shortcode.
+Easily post the spot price of gold, silver, platinum or Palladium on your Wordpress blog using shortcode.

 == Description ==